slawrence100/ece4960-fast-robots/lab8-v2.md

 ![Sensor-based flip graph, P-control](lab08_photos/better-flips/run5_pid.png)

+Other parameters:
+- P-control constant: 0.4
+- P-control min power: 35
+- P-control setpoint: 870 mm
+- Motor calibration factor: 1.3 (i.e. the left motor is 1.3x as fast as the right motor)

 The large spike in the ToF graph comes from the noise from flipping and trying to see a distance that's too far for the sensor to reach, as well as my hand moving in to grab the robot off the floor after the flip is over.

+The P-control setpoint also seems higher than the video would suggest, but that largeness used to compensate for the slow frequency of the ToF sensor.

 ## Open-Loop Stunts